 Overtime assignments will normally be voluntary.
-Off-duty Public Safety Captains shall be given preference when the overtime to be worked is four (4) hours or more.
+Off-duty employees shall be given preference when the overtime to be worked is more than four (4) hours.

-If the necessary staffing is not secured through the solicitation of volunteers, employees shall be assigned the overtime in reverse order of seniority i.e., least senior Public Safety Captain, upward.
-Employees shall not be forced to work in excess of sixteen (16) hours per day.
+If the necessary staffing is not secured through the solicitation of volunteers, employees shall be assigned the overtime in reverse order of seniority and classification, i.e., least senior employee in the affected classification.

-- C. Employees who work overtime may elect to receive compensatory time off in lieu of overtime pay, or a combination of overtime pay and compensatory time off.
-The employee's compensatory time off bank may not exceed eighty-four (84).
-Compensatory time must be scheduled and approved by the responsible shift Commander (or his designee).
-Unused compensatory time shall be paid off at termination or retirement. - D. Overtime Equalization.
-Overtime will be assigned as equitably as possible based on the overtime accumulation of the Public Safety Captains within the Road Patrol and the Support Services units of the Department.
-For purposes of this provision only, the Support Services units shall include the Support Services Public Safety Captain.
+- (c) Employees who work overtime may elect to receive compensatory time off in lieu of overtime pay, or a combination of overtime pay and compensatory time off.
+The employee's compensatory time off bank may not exceed eighty-four (84) hours.
+Compensatory time must be scheduled and approved by management.
+Unused compensatory time shall be paid off at termination or retirement. - (d) Overtime Equalization.
+Overtime will be assigned as equitably as possible within the respective units based on overtime accumulation and the seniority of the employees so assigned.